Committee of Union and Progress: 1909–1911

-While the CUP survived the failed countercoup, their influence was now checked by Mahmud Şevket Pasha, who became the most powerful person in the Ottoman Empire. Şevket Pasha, representing the military, started butting heads with the CUP as he represented the only opposition to them other than the small Ottoman Democratic Party after the 31 March Incident.
-Martial Law was implemented in the wake of the counter-coup, which would continue until the demise of the empire, save for a brief interruption in 1912. Şevket positioned himself as the Constantinople martial law governor.
+The years after the 31 March Crisis were much less free compared to the euphoric start of the Second Constitutional Era.
+Martial Law was implemented in the wake of the counter-coup, which would continue until the demise of the empire, save for a brief interruption in 1912.
 The Liberty Party's reluctant support for the counter revolution meant that the party was banned.
-The Unionists expected more influence in the government for their role in foiling the countercoup, and maneuvered Cavid into the Finance Ministry in June, becoming the first CUP affiliated minister in the government.
+The Unionists expected more influence in the government for their role in foiling the countercoup, and maneuvered Cavid into the Finance Ministry in June, becoming the first CUP affiliated cabinet minister.
 Two months later, Talât was appointed minister of interior.
+While the CUP survived the failed countercoup and gained more control over the government, their influence was checked by the "generalissimo" Mahmud Şevket Pasha. Şevket, representing the military, butted heads with the CUP as he represented the only opposition to them other than the small Ottoman Democratic Party after the 31 March Incident.